 Chronic Orofacial Pain: An update on the use of SSRI, SNRI, and Anticonvulsants

-1.0 continuing education credit
+1.0 continuing education credits

 This presentation will focus on nonopoid medications used for chronic orofacial pain, particularly antidepressants (mixed reuptake inhibitors and SSSRIs) and anticonvulsants (antiepileptic drugs/AED).
 Their respective roles in pain management and effects on sleep will be discussed.
 In general, the mixed reuptake inhibitors (tricyclic antidepressants/TCA and mixed reuptake inhibitors/SNRI) are prescribed for neuropathic pain syndromes, although some SNRIs are also indicated for chronic musculoskeletal pain conditions.
 Their advantages include utility in the management of anxiety and depression as well as for pain syndromes.
 In addition, the sedating TCA have been used to promote sleep.
 The SSRI class has not been proven beneficial for chronic pain disorders, and may have variable effects on sleep promotion or maintenance.
 Some anticonvulsants – particularly gabapentin and pregabalin – are widely used for a variety of chronic painful conditions.
 Other agents may also have benefit for neuropathic pain disorders.